-The Group's main financial instruments which are impacted by interest rate risk, one of the major risk variables, includes "Call loans and bills bought," "Receivables under resale agreements," "Receivables under securities borrowing transactions," "Other monetary claims purchased," "Monetary assets held in trust," bonds classified as securities being held to maturity or securities available for sale in "Securities," "Loans and bills discounted," "Lease receivables and leased investment assets," "Installment receivables," "Deposits," "Negotiable certificates of deposit," "Debentures," "Call money and bills sold," "Payables under securities lending transactions," "Borrowed money," "Short-term corporate bonds," "Corporate bonds" and interest rate swaps other than trading purposes in "Derivative instruments."
-As for these financial assets and liabilities, the Group uses the amount of impact on fair values which is calculated using a rationally expected fluctuation range of interest rates for one year from the fiscal year end for quantitative analysis to manage fluctuation risk of interest rates.
+The Group's main financial instruments which are affected by interest rate risk, one of the major risk variables, includes "Call loans and bills bought," "Receivables under resale agreements," "Receivables under securities borrowing transactions," "Other monetary claims purchased," "Monetary assets held in trust," bonds other than trading business in "Securities," "Loans and bills discounted," "Lease receivables and leased investment assets," "Installment receivables," "Deposits," "Negotiable certificates of deposit," "Debentures," "Call money and bills sold," "Payables under repurchase agreements," "Payables under securities lending transactions," "Borrowed money," "Short-term corporate bonds," "Corporate bonds" and interest rate swaps other than trading business in "Derivative instruments."
+As for these financial assets and liabilities, the Group uses the amount of impact on fair values, which is calculated using a rationally expected fluctuation range of interest rates for one year from the fiscal year end for quantitative analysis to manage fluctuation risk of interest rates.
 The amount of such impact on fair values is calculated by categorizing the balance of these financial assets and liabilities according to the term of interest payments and using a certain fluctuation range of interest rates.
-Assuming all risk variables except for interest rate are constant, the Group estimated that the fair value would decrease by \(\frac{\pmathbf{Y}}{2}\),645 million in case of an increase of the index interest rates by 10 basis points (0.10%), and would increase by ¥1,519 million in case of a decrease by 10 basis points (0.10%).
+Assuming all risk variables except for interest rate are constant, the Group estimated that the fair value would decrease by ¥5,346 million in case of an increase of the index interest rates by 10 basis points (0.10%), and would increase by ¥3,327 million in case of a decrease by 10 basis points (0.10%).
 Such amount of impact on fair value is calculated based on the assumption that all risk variables except for interest rate are constant, and correlation between interest rate and other risk variables is not taken into consideration.
 There is a possibility that interest rate changes beyond the rationally expected fluctuation range may cause an impact greater than the calculated amount.